ezoerner/remove-duplicates-akka/README.md

 I didn't have the time yet to properly unit test the code.
 There is a scala workspace (generate.sc), however, in the test resources directory that can generate large files with random content including duplicates.

+With thanks to Lucian Cancescu for his idea for performance improvement.